 I’m feeling exhausted today

-This excuse comes in handy when the thr day is far gone.
+This good excuse to cancel plans comes in handy when the day is far gone.
 You can say you are exhausted from work (even if you aren’t) or too tired from chores – whichever works best for you.

 You can fix another day or time and offer an alternative activity that involves less physical effort, or simply being honest about not wanting to go out.